 - Doctor of Philosophy - University of Washington, 2015

 - Educational Specialist - University of Washington, 2012

-- Bachelor of Arts, Cognitive Sciences department - University of California, Irvine 2008
+- Bachelor of Arts, Cognitive Sciences - University of California, Irvine 2008

 - Research Assistant, Seattle Children's Research Institute